The 29 Best TV Shows about Hockey

 hockey TV shows

 If you were a kid growing up in the 90s, you might recognize the Mighty Ducks as one of the first fictional sports teams you came across (alongside the fellas from Space Jam, maybe?).
-Well, this infamous ice hockey team is coming back to center stage with this upcoming Disney+ series that serves as a continuation of the early 90s film franchise of the same name.

 In this sequel of sorts, the Mighty Ducks are no longer the underdog team that we knew back then.
 Now set in present times, the Mighty Ducks are the top team in the junior division, and they don’t just let anybody on the team.

-12-year-old Evan was one of those who unfortunately didn’t make the cut and in true underdog fashion, is encouraged to make a team of his own!
+12-year-old Evan was one of those who unfortunately didn’t make the cut, and in true underdog fashion, is encouraged to make a team of his own!
 The best part?
 He does so with the help of Gordon Bombay – the original coach of the Mighty Ducks!

 Zero Chill, Netflix (2021)